espresso/espresso/README.md

 And why should i remember so many non-natural stuff?

-Is not Ruby powerfull enough?
+Is not Ruby powerful enough?
 I guess it is:

 ```ruby
 def book id